-A clay has been defined as a material mainly made up of fine-grained minerals condition when properly wetted and becomes hard when dehycorresponding to clay minerals, al., 2006).
-Clays are mainly is of great interest to the scienlooks like a material of plastic made up of phyllosilicates (Brigatti and Galan, 2024).
+A clay has been defined as a material mainly made up of fine-grained minerals corresponding to clay minerals, al., 2006).
+Clays are mainly is of great interest to the sciencondition when properly wetted and becomes hard when dehylooks like a material of plastic made up of phyllosilicates (Brigatti and Galan, 2024).
 Today's industry uses this matedrated or calcined (Bergaya et rial in many applications, and it minerals is of three types tific community (Punia Bangar et al., 2023).